 TDEC's Exceptional Tennessee Waters and Outstanding Natural Resource Waters, provides a look up table of exceptional water resources in the state of Tennessee.
-There are many records of note within the H/L Conservation Reach.
-Federally Endangered Pallid Sturgeon are documented in the area.
-Two Tennessee State Endangered Species are found within the area, the Hatchie burrowing crayfish and the Southern Hickory Mussel (G2, S1), which is extremely rare and imperiled in the world.
-Notable ecosystem areas include the Chickasaw National Wildlife Refuge, Hatchie State Scenic River, Hatchie and Lower Hatchie National Wildlife Refuges and Fort Pillow State Historic Park.
+There are many records of note within the Hatchie/Loosahatchie Conservation Reach.
+Federally endangered PS are documented in the area.
+Two Tennessee State endangered species are found within the area, the Hatchie burrowing crayfish and the